Nudity

-Social norms regarding nudity vary widely, reflecting cultural ambiguity towards the body and sexuality, and differing conceptions of what constitutes public versus private spaces.
+The spread of Western concepts of modest dress was part of colonialism, and continues today with globalization.
+Contemporary social norms regarding nudity reflect cultural ambiguity towards the body and sexuality, and differing conceptions of what constitutes public versus private spaces.
 Norms relating to nudity are different for men than they are for women.
-In many societies, both ancient and contemporary, children might be naked until the beginning of puberty.
 Individuals may intentionally violate norms relating to nudity; those without power may use nudity as a form of protest, and those with power may impose nakedness on others as a form of punishment.

-While the majority of societies require clothing in most situations, others recognize non-sexual nudity as being appropriate for some recreational, social or celebratory activities, and appreciate nudity in the arts as representing positive values.
-Societies such as Japan and Finland maintain traditions of communal nudity based upon the use of baths and saunas that provided alternatives to sexualization.
-Some societies and groups continue to disapprove of nudity not only in public but also in private based upon religious beliefs.
+While the majority of contemporary societies require clothing in public, some recognize non-sexual nudity as being appropriate for some recreational, social or celebratory activities, and appreciate nudity in the arts as representing positive values.
+A minority within many countries assert the benefits of social nudity, while other groups continue to disapprove of nudity not only in public but also in private based upon religious beliefs.
 Norms are codified to varying degrees by laws defining proper dress and indecent exposure.